peppaJoeng/3D_Identification/README.md

 ## Retrieval
 Each sub-directory in /retrieval has two files.
 One is used to prepare data (generate cvs), and the other is used to retrieve dataset.

+##
+We did some extra experiments on PointNetVLAD Datasets.
+And the code is in the file /util/retrieve_residual.m.
+You should download the benchmark dataset first when try to do it.
+And you should modify the dataset path in /util/retrieve_residual.m.